rashmitpankhania/head-first-java-notes/CH12/notes.md

 this book is getting more and more exciting and i loved it

 a good way to make software is divide it into smaller versions

+## sharpen your pencil
+i m sick :(

+swing ? // Jframe
+listener
+handling // actionperformed
+setSize
+paintComponent
+event
+mouse click, or scroll // swing component event object event source by implementing its methods //addeventlistener paintCompoennt inner class
+Graphics2d
+repaint()
+javax.swing

+## be the compiler
+it will not compiler becaus ethe addaction listener method take the argument of the listener object